Emiton/BowlingGame/README.md

-# Bowling Game <br> Created a simple score tally for a bowling game with my classmate @gregsmith446
+# Bowling Game
+Created a simple score tally for a bowling game with my classmate @gregsmith446